felippe-regazio/helpmateCSS/README.md

 </div>
 ```

-The properties that depends from sizes will accept the following values:
+The properties that depends from sizes will accept the following values: xs, md, lg, xl.
+Those values corresponds to: extra small, medium, large and extra large.

-xs

-md

-lg

-xl

-corresponding to extra small, medium, large and extra large.

-If you want to add the default size, just add the prefix without value.
-To apply different paddings, for example:

-pad:xs // apply an extra small padding

-pad    // apply a default pad

-pad:lg // apply a large padding

 #### Direction